-It has been found from Table 4.3 that 493 people can be given treatment in the structurally safe emergency health facilities.
-If the unsafe building could be retrofitted 339 people more could have been given health service at the time of emergency.
+It has been found from Table 4.3 that that only 43 people can be given treatment in the structurally safe emergency health facilities.
+If the unsafe building could be retrofitted 75 people more could have been given health service at the time of emergency.

-Comparing the probable requirement (Table 4.2) and availability (Table 4.3) it can be concluded that there are not enough safe facilities within the study area to treat the estimated injured persons.
-But if the unsafe health facilities are retrofitted space requirement will possibly meet the demand.
-If all the unsafe building cannot be retrofitted then new health facilities for the emergency use of earthquake have to be managed in the study area.
-Table 4.4 shows the situation between requirement and availability of emergency health facilities in Ward No. 16.
+Comparing the probable requirement (Table 4.2) and availability (Table 4.3) it can be concluded that there are not enough facilities within the study area to treat the estimated injured persons even if the unsafe health facilities are retrofitted.
+New health facilities for the emergency use of earthquake have to be managed in the study area.
+Table 4.4 shows the situation between requirement and availability of emergency health facilities in Ward No. 14.

-Demand-supply components Number of people Surplus/ Deficit Person needed to be treated 776 - Person can be treated in safe facilities 493 -283 Person can be treated if unsafe facilities are retrofitted and added 832 56 Remarks health facilities is not safe space for emergency sufficient.
-By retrofitting or ties, demand can be met up.
+Demand-supply components Number of people Surplus/ Deficit Person needed to be treated 954 - Person can be treated in safe facilities 43 -911 Person can be treated if unsafe facilities are retrofitted and added 118 -831 Remarks Primarily available space for emergency health facilities is not sufficient and additional space is required.